1998–99 Australian region cyclone season: Severe Tropical Cyclone Vance

 A tropical depression formed in the Timor Sea on 16 March 1999.
 The storm lingered before being upgraded to cyclone status and was named Vance.
 By 19 March, Cyclone Vance had reached Category 3 status as it neared the Australian coast.
 On 20 March, Vance became a Category 5 Australian cyclone as it made landfall near Exmouth.
 Moving southward, the interaction with land weakened Vance and by 24 March, the storm dissipated before reaching Victoria, Australia.

 Vance caused significant flooding and property damage but there were no deaths.

 Severe Tropical Cyclone Vance devastated the northwest town of Exmouth.
 A measured wind gust of 267 km/h, recorded at 11.50 am (WST) 22 March, at Learmonth Meteorological Office, is the highest wind speed ever recorded on mainland Australia.
 The Bureau's Regional Director Len Broadbridge said that Vance was one of the most severe cyclones in Australia's history.
 "The wind speeds experienced at Exmouth are possibly the strongest experienced by an Australian town or city in recorded history."

 Tropical Low

 Another tropical low existed from 20 to 21 March.

 Severe Tropical Cyclone Frederic–Evrina

 This cyclone moved into Reunion area of responsibility on 1 April.

 Severe Tropical Cyclone Gwenda

-Cyclone Gwenda was another category 5 cyclone, the strongest of the season and the most powerful cyclone in this region on record.
+Cyclone Gwenda was another category 5 cyclone, the strongest of the season and tied with Cyclone Inigo as the most powerful cyclone in the region on record.
 It formed on 4 April, and fortunately weakened before making landfall near Port Hedland, Australia on 7 April.
 Damage was minimal.